mienaikoe/ziyu/Chapters/2-5-Chapter12.md

   "You know what, I don't even care what happens here," Kip replied.
 "In eleven days I'm getting off this dark prison island you call a home and heading straight for Heiko to save the only people that matter to me.
 That's the only problem that matters right now."

   "And what good would that be?
-Why save a people that throws away its own kin like trash for an addiction they were driven to escape from the stresses of constant work.
-That says to the people who built its railroads, 'You don't deserve the luxuries you created because you're a Kano-head'?
+Why save a people that throws away its own kin like trash for an addiction they can't control.
+That says to the people who built its railroads, 'You don't deserve the luxuries you created because you're an addict'?
 For me, I'd rather it all freeze to death.
 The Shadestead will forge a new path in the dark."

 	"And you would leave your husband and wife to die too?"

-	Casra cast her sights to the ground, thinking of hae spouses, and looked up in a solemn gaze.
+	Casra cast her sights to the ground, thinking of hae spouses, and looked up in a solemn gaze into the past.

 	"They've already done that to me," she said.

 	Thi turned around to return to the fire.
-Kip hesitated, but his anger had subsided and turned to humility, and he followed behind hae.
+Kip hesitated, but his anger had melted into humility, and he followed behind hae.

-	Casra stopped just short of the fire, and the people all turned to hae.
+	Casra stopped just short of the fire, and looked out at crowd before hae.
 There were hundreds dotting the shore, huddled around multiple fires that had borrowed from the first.
 Linyu had run out of bread to pass out, so everyone was splitting pieces for each other, and huddling to keep warm.

+	Thi stood on a rock and called out for quiet before addressing them.

-	Thi addressed them, "Mamen, Women, Men.
+	"Mamen, Women, Men.
 My name is Casra, and I'm a doctor here on the Shadestead.
 There are far more of you here today than we have ever had before."

 	A voice called out from the crowd, "Ara is dying!"